“There is a way which seems right to a man, But its end is the way of death.” -- Proverbs 14:12

 It requires no special revelation to derive this conception of God and it is a syllogism that cannot be logically refuted.
 Many have tried and all have failed.
 No other explanation for the origin of life is consistent with reality and simply observing the material world makes the argument self-evident, as the Apostle Paul explains, “For since the creation of the world God’s invisible qualities -- his eternal power and divine nature -- have been clearly seen, being understood from what has been made, so that people are without excuse.”

 These are the two pillars that point toward God.
 One is derived from “what has been made” and is built entirely on logic.
 It is a theoretical model of what God must look like based on what we know about ourselves and the universe around us.
-The other is divine revelation, which has withstood unrelenting attacks by skeptics from the onset.
+The other is divine revelation, which transcends reason but nonetheless can be understood through it.
+God's word has withstood unrelenting attacks by skeptics from the onset.
 For thousands of years it has been vindicated, time and again, by its own transforming and prophetic passages and the historical record.
 Scripture describes, in inexhaustible detail, who God is and our relationship toward Him and our fellow man.
 Both of these pillars are in perfect harmony with one another and both perfectly explain reality.
-And both can be grasped using our ability to reason.

 Man is limited in his capacity to understand but, far more importantly, we have no desire to do so.
 We willfully ignore the evidence and choose to live in a state of ignorance, believing theories and superstitions that are internally contradictory because they ostensibly provide us with the autonomy we crave.
 As St. Timothy explained, we find ourselves “always learning but never able to come to the knowledge of the truth”.
 Or as the Psalmist declared, “The fool has said in his heart, ‘There is no God.’”